Last updated: May 6, 2026

 - Call both the program and the facility: A person can be program-eligible and still not have a participating bed available.

-- Use official lists only: Check approved ALW facilities, licensing history, and complaint options.
+- Use official lists only: Check approved ALW facilities, licensing history, and complaint options before signing papers.

 - Keep every paper: Save notices, bank records, award letters, facility quotes, and names of everyone you talk to.